 Horse manage to find a balance between communicative clarity, distinctive aesthetic and simplicity by leveraging the unique horizontal lines of birch tree bark and effectively translating this into a simple and recognisable graphic asset, tied to the unique quality of the product.

-From a distance, packaging remains impactful through the high contrast of a bright white surface and the neon spot colours of the labels, which were inspired by the tagging of young saplings.
+From a distance, packaging remains impactful through the high contrast of a bright white surface and the fluorescent spot colours of the labels, which were inspired by the tagging of young saplings.

 Although birch water maybe a new product, the colour palette draws on the conventions established by other categories.
 Perception of freshness (white), energy, modernity (neons) and youth (the tagging of saplings) are all successfully touched upon.
 This is reassuring in its familiarity but also compelling in its differences.